ritza-co/bryntum-calendar-google-calendar-demo/README.md

-# Sync Google Calendar events to Bryntum Calendar with Google Authentication
+# Sync Google Calendar events to Bryntum Calendar with Google authentication

 This starter project was generated using the [Vite with JavaScript and React starter template](https://vite.dev/guide/#scaffolding-your-first-vite-project).